Khelein Hum Jee Jaan Sey: Cast

+Production

+Asin was the first choice for Deepika's role in the film but due to several commitments Asin opted out.

 Critical reception

 Khelein Hum Jee Jaan Sey opened to generally-positive reviews.
 Critics appreciated the film, although some said that (at almost three hours) it was excessively long.
 According to Nikhat Kazmi of The Times of India, the filmmaker was able to "combine high-octane drama with a high degree of restraint ...
 The film unfolds like a relentless thriller with loads of action involving the band of revolutionaries as they go about their bloody business."

 An NDTV reviewer rated the film 2.5 out of 5: "Ashutosh Gowariker is Bollywood's most earnest historian and Khelein Hum Jee Jaan Sey is a noble attempt at restoring glory to long-forgotten heroes".
 Taran Adarsh of Bollywood Hungama rated the film four out of five, calling the bygone era's recreation "demanding, laborious and strenuous.
 It's a challenge to present the era convincingly.
 Besides extensive detailing to lend authenticity, the director carries the responsibility of making the characters come alive to the present-day generation.
 Gowariker has successfully done that in the past and does it successfully yet again in Khelein Hum Jee Jaan Sey.
 The expectations from Khelein Hum Jee Jaan Sey are minimal, but you can't overlook the fact that it's a genuinely honest effort that needs to be encouraged and appreciated."

 Sify, which also gave it a two-and-a half-rating, recommended the film.
 Rajeev Masand of CNN IBN gave it two stars: "It's a noble effort that gives you a glimpse of forgotten history".

 A Reuters reviewer wrote, "Gowariker's biggest strength is that he chooses a story worth telling.
 For that reason alone, and to get a glimpse into a much-ignored part of our history, this film is worth a watch."
 For the newspaper Daily News and Analysis, Aniruddha Guha wrote that the film's plot made it watchable: "The strong points of the film are the novel storyline – that of kids fighting for independence – and the performances of most actors, especially the children.
-Also, Gowariker manages to recreate the era well (with art director Nitin Chandrakant Desai), and draws you in the plot slowly and steadily".
+Also, Gowariker manages to recreate the era well (with art director Nitin Chandrakant Desai), and draws you in the plot slowly and steadily".Students Of Guru Harkrishan Public School ,Vasant Vihar, Went to watch this film in PVR Priya.Actually it was a school picnic.